cirosantilli/algorithm-cheat/index.md

 - lang easy, lib hard

+    Languages are easy to learn because they are all very similar.

+    Library interfaces however are not, because they involve completely different concepts between one another.

+    Therefore: if a project does what you want in a language you don't know

-    - learn *several* important libraries of a language
+    - learn that language!
+    - **don't** recode the project!

-My choices:
+My languages of choice:

 - C
 - C++
+- Java
 - Python
-- Java

-##data languages
+##Data languages

 - XML
 - Json

-##markup languages
+##Markup languages

 - HTML
-- Latex
+- LaTeX
 - Markdown

-##web development
+##Web development

-- html
+- HTML
-- http
+- HTTP
-- cgi
+- CGI
 - apache configuration
-- css
-- js
-- mysql
+- CSS
-- framework
+- JS
-    - all the best addons of a framework
-- source control
+- MySQL

-    even more fundamental for web apps

-- php
+- PHP
-- the other interpreted cgi languages:
+- the other interpreted CGI languages:
-    - python
+    - Python
-    - ruby
+    - Ruby
-    - perl
+    - Perl

 - real deployment